 - The database can remain online and accessible while you are undoing operations

-- ApexSQL Log has built in logic to eliminate redundant operations.
+- ApexSQL Log and ApexSQL Recover have built in logic to eliminate redundant operations.
 Each operation is not directly applied to the database, but rather processed and only the final undo script it applied

 - Undoing a couple operations this way, is much faster than having to restore the entire database